Skip to main content

 How are hotel stars determined?

-Using Australia as an example again, a hotel’s star rating is judged by more than 200 criteria which have been ranked by Australian travellers.
+Using Australia as an example, a hotel’s star rating is judged by criteria which have been ranked by Australian travellers.
 The star symbols are a licensed trademark as part of their hotel grading system, and can only be used by properties that have been licensed by the Australian Tourism Industry Council (ATIC) to use them – meaning guests can have confidence in the rating system.

 Criteria used to rank hotels include amenities, property quality, cleanliness, food services, entertainment, view, room variations, ease of access, location and more.